neuefische/wd-flipped-classroom-curriculum/sessions/self-directed-learning/assets/additional-challenges-js-people-in-space.md

    </details>
    &nbsp;

-3. Add an element to the html where we will put the number of people currently in space (i.e. a `span` tag inside an `h1`).
+3. Add a `span` element inside an `h1` tag in the HTML to display the current number of people in space.
    <details>
    <summary>🙈 Hint</summary>